FastQC Tutorial: Quality Control for FASTQ Files

 Introduction

-When sequencing is performed using a next-generation sequencer (NGS), raw data in the form of FASTQ files, which contain the base sequences of the reads and their quality scores, is obtained.
-After conducting NGS, the first step is to perform a quality check on the FASTQ files to ensure there are no issues with the quality of the reads.
-The most well-known software for checking the quality of FASTQ files is FastQC.
+When you perform sequencing with a next-generation sequencer (NGS), you obtain raw data in the form of FASTQ files, which contain the base sequences of reads along with their quality scores.
+After running NGS, the first step is to perform a quality check on your FASTQ files to make sure there are no problems with read quality.
+FastQC is the most widely used tool for checking the quality of FASTQ files.

 Installation

-FastQC can be installed from here.
+FastQC can be downloaded from here.

-Performing Quality Check
+Running the Quality Check

-FastQC Report
+Understanding the FastQC Report

-The HTML file contains the following content.
+The HTML report contains the following sections.

 Basic Statistics